FinOps for Cloud

 Was this helpful?

-1. Application (client) ID - This ID must be generated manually in Azure to allow API communication with FinOps.
-To generate the ID:
+The application ID (client ID) must be generated manually in Azure to allow API communication with FinOps.

 1. In Microsoft Entra ID (formerly Azure Active Directory), navigate to App registrations.